 With a country as vast as the USA, there’s always something new to discover on the daily.
 World-famous destinations like The Empire State Building in New York, the Venice Beach in Los Angeles, and Chicago’s Bean always take center stage in travel photos, especially for people exploring Northern America for the first time.
 However, there’s so much more to see and experience if you only knew where to look.

-If you’re daring and willing to uncover America’s uniquely odd tourist attractions, the 705 best family vacations in the US list can help you whip up an unusual itinerary so that you can get to know the US in all its unboxed glory.
+If you’re daring and willing to uncover America’s uniquely odd tourist attractions, this guide can help you whip up an unusual itinerary so that you can get to know the US in all its unboxed glory.
 Here are some of the strange yet undeniably charming landmarks to visit at least once in your life!

 1. Carhenge in Alliance Nebraska

-If you’ve always been captivated by the eerily beautiful Stonehenge in the United Kingdom, Nebraska’s very own version might just be a fun and delightful sight for you.
-The Carhenge in Alliance, Nebraska, is a modern take on the popular international destination.
+If you’ve always been captivated by the eerily beautiful Stonehenge in the United States, Nebraska’s very own version might just be a fun and delightful sight for you.
+The Carhenge in Alliance, Nebraska, is a modern take on the popular international destination in Nebraska.
 However, instead of standing stones, you will see vintage American cars spray-painted in gray.

 2. Glass Beach in Fort Bragg, California